-Energy Storage has a part to play in redressing the balance between power demand and power supply at a given point in time.
-This resource page offers useful links on developments in this technology.
+Energy storage has a part to play in redressing the balance between power demand and power supply at a given point in time.
+Here are some useful links on recent developments.

-The partnership between the IET and the Chartered Institute of Building Services Engineers (CIBSE) Lifts Group has produced a wealth of insights in this area.
+The partnership between the IET and the CIBSE Lifts Group has produced a wealth of insights in this area.

-Data Centre Design are notorious power consuming installations.
-Find out how they are now being designed with Energy Efficiency in mind.
+Data centres are notoriously power hungry.
+Find out how they are now being designed with energy efficiency in mind.

-Power generated within the community and the utilisation of the heat for the community that surrounds the power source.
-Not a new idea but more schemes are beginning to be commissioned, including the Olympic Park.
+District heating and CHP aren't new ideas, but more schemes are beginning to be commissioned, including the Olympic Park.
 Why now?

-Bringing you all the latest on IET Built Environment Sector initiatives, partnerships and thought leadership together with details of upcoming events, Sector highlights on IET.tv and opportunities for you to get involved!
+Bringing you all the latest on sector initiatives, partnerships and thought leadership, and details of upcoming events.

 This high-level review summarises the major outcomes from a remarkable year of activity for IET Sectors.